Did you know the Money tree you own has fantastic meaning in Feng Shui and symbolizes affluence and nobility to anyone who cares for it?

-A broadleaf evergreen tree is native to Central and South America, but did you know the first ever ornamental Money Tree was cultivated in Taiwan?
+The broadleaf evergreen Money tree is native to Central and South America, but the first ever ornamental Money tree was cultivated in Taiwan.

-Today, it is widely sold through exotic plant sellers worldwide as a dynamic Feng shui houseplant.
+Today, exotic plant sellers worldwide are selling the Money tree as a dynamic Feng shui houseplant.

 Here is an overview of the Money Tree plant.